Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Results

-The directionality of the energy transfer is established by the spectral energy flux $\Pi(k)$ (Figure~\ref{fig:1}c), where the distinct negative plateau in the spectral flux ($\Pi(k) < 0$) rigorously proves the inverse directionality of the energy cascade; energy injected at the microscale by $\omega_i$ is transported to the box size, creating the Onsager dipole.
+The directionality of the energy transfer is assessed with the spectral energy flux $\Pi(k)$ (Figure~\ref{fig:1}b), where the negative spectral flux ($\Pi(k) < 0$) at wavenumbers below $k_c$ indicates net upscale energy transfer; energy injected at the microscale by $\omega_i$ is transported toward the box size.
+We note that the negative flux region does not form a broad, constant plateau spanning the full interval over which the RFE spectrum approaches $k^{-5/3}$; the exponents reported in this study should accordingly be read as approximate, phenomenological descriptors rather than as established inertial-range scaling laws (Appendix~\ref{app:robustness} examines how the accessible scale separation varies with the kernel size $\sigma$).

-A central finding of this work is the resolution of the spectral dichotomy observed in active matter, namely the coexistence of steep, dissipative spectra with large-scale coherent structures \cite{reeves_inverse_2013,esler_equilibrium_2017,tanogami_simple_2022}.
-Figure~\ref{fig:1}d) shows that raw particle velocity field exhibits a steep spectral slope consistent with dissipative enstrophy \cite{kraichnan_inertial-range_1971}.
-This reflects the singular geometry of the topological defects: the raw agents are kinematically pinned to the sharp cusps of the phase field ($\nabla \phi \sim 1/r$), and thus their spectrum measures the packing of vorticity filaments \cite{bradley_energy_2012}.
-However, when we apply the RFE operator to the ensemble, filtering out the microscopic singularities by averaging over the interaction scale $\tau$, a ``hidden'' Kolmogorov scaling is revealed: The RFE spectrum $E_{RFE}(k)$ (the blue spectrum in Figure~\ref{fig:1}d) tracks the classical $k^{-5/3}$ slope characteristic of 2D inviscid fluid turbulence.
+Figure~\ref{fig:1}c) shows that the raw particle velocity field exhibits a steep, dissipative effective spectrum, scaling approximately as $E_{raw}(k) \sim k^{-8/3}$ within the observed wavenumber range.
+This steep slope reflects the singular geometry of the topological defects: the raw agents are kinematically pinned to the sharp cusps of the phase field ($\nabla\phi \sim 1/r$).
+In the confined geometry of our two-dimensional simulation, this tight packing of vorticity filaments \cite{bradley_energy_2012}, here driven by the continuous injection of microscopic frustration ($\omega_i$), generates a highly dissipative active bath.
+The kernel-size sweep in Appendix~\ref{app:robustness} indicates that this spectrum steepens toward $k^{-3}$ as the scale separation is increased, identifying the $k^{-8/3}$ value as a finite-scale-separation result.
+However, the exact exponent of this microscopic bath is secondary to the primary spectral dichotomy observed when we apply the RFE operator to the ensemble.
+This filters out the microscopic singularities by averaging over the interaction scale $\tau$, revealing an approximately Kolmogorov-like range: the RFE spectrum $E_{RFE}(k)$ (the blue spectrum in Figure~\ref{fig:1}c) is consistent with the classical $k^{-5/3}$ slope characteristic of two-dimensional inviscid fluid turbulence over the observed wavenumber interval.